darakelyan/SmashBerry/README.md

-# SmashSisters
+# SmashBerry
-Smash brothers but for the Blueberry pi
+Smash brothers but for the Raspberry pi